 Children who receive communion will go back to the service for communion, then return to the library or classroom for the remainder of the Sunday School hour.

 Though the ongoing pandemic has changed a lot of things, we know that two things have stayed the same: God’s everlasting love, and our call to grow, nurture, and make disciples in Christ.
 In grateful response to this holy love, we continue to find ways to live out our mission throughout the fall and the months to come.
 Read on to learn more!

-Currently we offer worship in two mediums: online and in-person.
+We offer worship in two mediums: in-person & livestreamed.

-We gather as an online community on Sundays at 9am over on our Facebook page.
+Our 10:15 am service is livestreamed on our Facebook page.
 The service is available afterwards both there and on our YouTube page for you to watch at any time.
-It also airs on Westborough TV at 9am on Tuesdays.
-For this service, we’re always looking for people who are willing to record themselves reading our lessons or our prayers.
-Please email email@example.com to volunteer.
+It also airs on Westborough TV at 9 am on Tuesdays.

-We gather at 10:15am on Sunday mornings for in-person worship.
-We meet on an alternating weekly basis, indoors and in our parking lot.
+September – June: We gather at 9 am and 11 am on Sunday mornings for in-person worship, in the sanctuary.
 Click on the boxes above to learn more.

-We’re also looking for special musicians willing to play and/or sing at home and record themselves for our digital worship service.
-Please email Kirby to be added to the rotation!
+We’re always looking for special musicians willing to play and/or sing at worship service.
+Please email Kirby at firstname.lastname@example.org to be added to the rotation!

 Over the summer, Good Shepherd tapped several of our members to form a reopening team to help us discern how and when to begin gathering for worship in person once again.
 This team includes a scientist working in the pharmaceutical industry, a human resources expert, a building inspector, the chair of our worship and music committee, a retired nurse, and our pastors.
 We give thanks for their combined expertise and faithfulness in this difficult task!